20 Shocking Things Burglars Already Know About Your Home

-According to FBI figures, approximately 1.4 million burglaries take place in the United States each year.
-However, while many assume burglary to be merely a crime of opportunity—and one committed by masked strangers under the cover of darkness—that's rarely the truth.
-In many cases, it's what burglars have already gleaned about you and your property that influences their decision to strike.
+According to the FBI's 2018 "Crime in the United States" report, approximately 1.2 million burglaries take place in the United States each year.
+However, while many assume burglary to be merely a crime of opportunity—and one committed by masked strangers under the cover of darkness—that's rarely the case.

 So, what might make a burglar set their sights on your house?
 With the help of leading security experts, we've rounded up the secrets burglars already know about your home that might make you a target in the future.